szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This allows player-created characters as well as all joinable characters to backstab from any angle.
 Optionally, there is an option to make them able to backstab without invisibility instead, but with the angle requirement intact.

+### Make disrupt undead weapons more balanced and closer to PnP rules (1329)

+This component rebalances disruption weapons to be more balanced when slaying undead, following a PnP inspired formula.
+No longer will it nearly as feasible to whirlwind attack a lich to death (not impossible mind you).
+The weapons that are affected are Shining Light of Lathander (upgraded) from my Item Pack, Azuredge, Mace of Disruption, Runic Hammer, and Deva weapons.

+Slayable creatures must make a save vs. Death at -2.
+However, some creatures have a chance to resist the effect before a save is rolled:

+- **95% Resistance**: Fiends
+- **80% Resistance**: Liches, Demiliches
+- **50% Resistance**: Vampires
+- **35% Resistance**: Spectres, Ghosts
+- **20% Resistance**: Mummies, Revenants
+- **5% Resistance**: Wraiths
+- **No resistance**: Lesser undead (Skeletons, Ghouls, etc.)

+Other details:

+- Azuredge is now fully a +3 weapon and bonus damage against undead is adjusted to 1d6+3.

+### Make rangers, thieves, and monks hit harder with ranged weapons if invisible (1397)

+This component addresses partially one detail that has annoyed me since the beginning of my experience of the game.
+Combat bonuses from invisibility only work for melee attacks.
+This will have a focus on rangers and thieves, though.
+Details:

+- Attacking from invisibility gives the user a +4 THAC0 bonus, similar to the bonus to melee attacks
+- Ranged damage bonuses are applied to act as a sort of "sneak attack" with projectiles
+  - Rangers get +1 damage when attacking from invisibility.
+Every four levels, they get +3 damage, up to 16, with +5 ranged attack damage bonus.
+  - Thieves and monks get +3 damage when attacking from invisibility, and progress up to +12 damage at level 21.
+- All thief kits except Swashbuckler, all ranger kits, and all monk kits receive this bonus
+- Extra damage bonuses for thieves specifically are nullified if they have a fighter class, getting only the partial bonus that rangers get.

+Caveats:

+This is not possible to implement in a straightforward manner.
+It requires timers that continually check whether the rangers, monk, or thief is invisible in order to apply the benefit or not.
+It is possible to momentarily not be affected by the bonus when entering invisible or continuing to have the benefit after getting out of invisibility (< 1 second).
+Currently, the only feedback to help the user identify if it's safe to attack with the bonus applied is the user interface applying the damage bonus when holding a bow.

+This also does not affect enemies.
+Only the player and joinable characters will benefit, if it applies to them (monks, rangers, and thieves, i.e. classes that can hide).

 </details>

 ---